NHSDigital/rap-community-of-practice/rollout-approach/service-design-and-user-research.md

 ![identify user needs](../images/user-needs.JPG)

-*A screenshot from the board where we tried to identify user needs*
+*A screenshot from the board where we tried to identify user needs.
+I've deliberately not made these images high-resolution enough to see the detail*

 Once we reached a consensus on these users and their needs, we sketched out a service map for how the RAP team could meet the needs of these users.
 This service map runs from the first time users hear about our service all the way through to the point that we disengage from them.

 ![service mapping](../images/service-map.JPG)

-*A screenshot from the board where we mapped out the service map including user experiences, pain-points, and our processes*
+*A screenshot from the board where we mapped out the service map including user experiences, pain-points, and our processes.
+I've deliberately not made these images high-resolution enough to see the detail*

 At each stage in the journey, we set out the questions and feelings that the users might experience and we considered what tools or processes we might put in place to improve their experience.